dillonkearns/advent-posts/The Power of Local Transformations.md

-# The Power of Fractal Transformations
+# Combinators - Composable Transformations

 One of my favorite things about functional programming is the ability to work and think in a very localized area of code.
 Let's talk about some of the patterns that make that possible.

-I won't go into how immutability, managed effects, and no global variables helps us reason locally - although it really does!
-What I want to focus on here is the power of individual transformations composed together, as compared to making one big transformation.
+I won't go into how immutability, managed effects, or lack of global variables help us reason locally - although they really do!
+What I want to focus on here is the power of individual transformations composed together, as compared to making one big transformation, also known as a Combinator.

-## What is a Fractal Transformation?
+## What is a Combinator?

-The term Combinator is sometimes used to describe this concept.
-I'm using the term Fractal because I think that's a good visual metaphor.
-It's a transformation, built up of smaller transformations.
 The term Combinator is used because you can combine the smaller units to build up the whole.

+A Combinator is the idea of building something up by combining small "base" values into more complex ones.

 It sounds complicated and hard to wrap your brain around, but once it clicks it feels natural.
 Much like thinking about recursion.
 "Define a function in terms of itself" sounds intimidating.
-Until you realize it's quite natural.
+Until you realize it's quite natural and declarative.

 ```elm
 fibonacci n =